PDM4AR/exercises/docs/07-optimization.md

 ### **ProblemSolution**

-Used to store the solution of the optimization problem.
+Structure storing the solution of an optimization problem.
+Output of the function `solve_optimization`.
+A solution not compliant with the expected structure types will raise a **SanityCheckError**.

 <details>
 <summary><b>Detailed description</b></summary>